Marriage between only ‘biological man’ and ‘biological woman’ valid in India, Centre tells Delhi HC

 Solicitor General Tushar Mehta made the submission while opposing a batch of petitions seeking recognition of same-sex marriage.

-The Centre on Monday told the Delhi High Court that marriage only between a “biological man” and a “biological woman” were permissible under the Indian laws, Bar and Bench reported.
+The Centre on Monday told the Delhi High Court that marriage only between a “biological man” and a “biological woman” was permissible under Indian laws, Bar and Bench reported.

 A bench of Chief Justice DN Patel and Justice Jyoti Singh was hearing a batch of petitions seeking recognition of same-sex marriage in India.

-Representing the Centre, Solicitor General Tushar Mehta submitted that the decriminalisation of homosexuality under Section 377 of the Indian Penal Code would not be relevant in this case as the provision does not deal with marriage.
+Representing the Centre, Solicitor General Tushar Mehta submitted that the decriminalisation of homosexuality under Section 377 of the Indian Penal Code would not be relevant in this case as the provision did not deal with marriage.

 In September 2018, the Supreme Court had struck down provisions under Section 377 that criminalised homosexuality.